Helping people combat choice paralysis & plan their free time efficiently

 Round 2: High-fidelity prototype

-In both testing rounds, participants were asked to perform tasks simulating major user flows, like filtering for and accepting an idea into their “plans", importing pins, and providing feedback on completed plans.
+In both testing rounds, participants were asked to perform tasks simulating major user flows, like filtering for and accepting an idea into their “plans", adding a group plan, importing pins, and providing feedback.

 Top insights